dabreese00/clue-solver/README.md

 I chose not to use SQL, at least for the initial implementation.
 I was curious whether I could make the code more concise and elegant by just using plain custom Python classes.
-So far, this has not come to fruition; the data structures are simple enough to create, but the methods I've had to develop to query them are still sorely lacking in usability and readability, I'm afraid.
+I'm still not sure whether I've succeeded or not, but I've learned a lot in the attempt either way.
+Players and Cards are namedtuples; relations between them are represented by the ClueRelation class;
-We will see at what point I may end up just giving up and migrating to SQL.
+and last but not least, the ClueRelationFilter class provides a syntax to build queries about these relations.

 It also needs better unit tests.
 But I think it works.